Don’t miss out on news and updates about the Taber Pheasant Festival. Subscribe to our newsletter today!

 No. AHEIA instructors provide firearms training at the Novice Shoot.
 You do however need your Alberta Hunter Education Training Course completed and all of your appropriate licencing.

-You do not need to bring a shotgun to the Novice Shoot as AHEIA provides all shotguns (various gauges) and ammunition.
+You do not need to bring a shotgun to the Novice Shoot as AHEIA provides all shotguns (various gauges) and provides all ammunition.
 If you would like to bring a shotgun, there are some rules to follow: All firearms must remain in your vehicle until it has been approved by an AHEIA instructor.
 If it is approved, an AHEIA instructor will transport it to the firearms rack where it will be treated the same as all AHEIA shotguns and can be used by you.
 As a safety protocol, all ammunition will be provided for the Novice Shoot.
 Please leave any ammunition you may have brought in your vehicle.
-Once you are done with your firearm, it will be transported by staff back to your vehicle.
+Once you are done with your firearm, it will be transported by AHEIA back to your vehicle.

 If I register for the Novice Shoot, can I also enter the draw to hunt during the week?